knightsUCF/City-Builder-Architects-Production/GDD.md

 When beginning have to only build along a road, or within some sort of required radius, that way there is some order.

-Can't destroy the players structures, but can place your workers there to get bonuses.
+Can't destroy the player's structures, but can place your workers there to get bonuses.

 On OffPlanet Trading Company